alibabacloud-howto/microservices/README.md

         Now, we made the ECS of the database API application private.

 Congratulation!
-You already completed to create a microservice.
+You already completed to create a microservice!
 It contains a front-end web application, back-end web application, and database API application with managed database.
 The content is simple and small but it gets the basics of microservices architecture.
-And you already know how to use many Alibaba Cloud services; VPC, VSwitch, Security Group, EIP, ECS, RDS, OSS, CDN, and DNS.
+You already know how to use Terraform with Alibaba Cloud very much, and also you already know how to use many Alibaba Cloud services; VPC, VSwitch, Security Group, EIP, ECS, RDS, OSS, CDN, and DNS.

 In the later part, this tutorial will introduce how to integrate a load balancer and auto scaling function to the servers.
 We realize it by other commonly used Alibaba Cloud services, SLB and Auto Scaling.
 Your microservice will get bigger and more robust.